 Where to stay along the Sea to Sky Highway?

-While cruising down the Sea to Sky highway and exploring it’s many highlights, we spent one night at the parking lot of Don Ross Middle School in Brackendale.
+While cruising down the Sea to Sky highway and exploring its many highlights, we spent one night at the parking lot of Don Ross Middle School in Brackendale.

-Also, if you see a sign saying ‘No overnight parking or camping’, you obviously shouldn’t stay there either;-).
+Also, if you see a sign saying ‘No overnight parking or camping’, you obviously shouldn’t stay there either.
 And it goes without saying you should always leave your camp spot clean and tidy the next morning!

 The subsequent night we camped at Cal-Cheak campsite, which was 13 CAD a night.
-There were pit toilets, bear proof food containers and of course each camp spot had its own fireplace.
+There were pit toilets, and bear-proof food containers, and each camp spot had its own fireplace.

-During our Canada road trip we found most camp spots using the free iOverlander app.
-In the app you can find paid and free campsites as well as read comments from people who have (recently) visited a particular campsite or camp spot.
+During our Canada road trip, we found most camp spots using the free iOverlander app.
+In the app, you can find paid and free campsites, as well as read comments from people who have (recently), visited a particular campsite or camp spot.

 Other accommodation options

 If you don’t want to go camping, there are several hostels, hotels, and lodges along the Sea to Sky highway, most accommodation is in Squamish and Whistler.

 Looking for a nice hotel in Whistler?
 The 4-star Whistler Summit Lodge with its friendly welcoming staff and spacious clean rooms is a lovely place to stay.